moosylog/galactic/README.md

 Typing becomes tactical combat.

-- Words descend as high-speed attack patterns
+- Words descend as high-speed attack patterns.
-- Your on-screen keyboard acts as your weapon system
+- Your on-screen keyboard acts as your weapon system.
-- Survive the waves to build massive combos and EMP charges
+- Survive the waves to build massive combos and EMP charges.
-- Face the Dreadnought Bosses to diagnose and drill your weak points
+- Face the Dreadnought Bosses to diagnose and drill your weak points.

 The result:
-👉 An addictive arcade loop that secretly eliminates your hesitation zones.
+👉 An addictive arcade loop that secretly maps and eliminates your hesitation zones.

 ---

 ## 🎯 What You Gain

-- Faster overall key transitions (real WPM increase)
+- **Measurable WPM Progression:** Faster overall key transitions by breaking through bigram bottlenecks.
-- Higher accuracy and composure under pressure
+- **Composure Under Pressure:** Train your brain to maintain accuracy even when visual and temporal stress is high.
-- Subconscious reinforcement of left/right hand separation
+- **Bilateral Coordination:** Subconscious reinforcement of left/right hand separation through visually tracked Chiral targeting.
-- Immediate elimination of “problem keys” via the Hostage mechanic
+- **Instant Correction:** Immediate identification and remediation of “problem keys” via the Hostage mechanic.

 ---

 ## 🔥 Core Systems

-* **The Hostage Mechanic:** Bosses detect your typos, abduct your weak keys, and force you to flawlessly type targeted practice words to break their shields.
+* **The Hostage Mechanic:** Bosses detect your typos, abduct your weak keys, and force you to flawlessly type targeted practice words.
+These targeted micro-drills fix bad habits exponentially faster than typing full paragraphs.
-* **Live Biometric HUD:** Your virtual keyboard glows based on real-time performance—green for flawless, yellow for hesitations, and pulsing red for high-error keys.
+* **Live Biometric HUD:** Your virtual keyboard acts as a real-time analytics dashboard—glowing green for flawless execution, yellow for hesitations, and pulsing red for high-error keys.
-* **Chiral Targeting:** Lasers are color-coded (Blue/Pink) to physically match your left and right hand, subliminally enforcing proper touch-typing form.
+* **Chiral Targeting:** Lasers are color-coded (Blue/Pink) to physically match your left and right hand, subliminally enforcing proper touch-typing form and reducing neural cross-talk.
 * **Combo & EMP:** Consistency builds speed.
-Flawless typing charges a screen-clearing tactical EMP (Enter key).
+Flawless typing charges a screen-clearing tactical EMP (Enter key), conditioning your brain to prioritize rhythm and accuracy over frantic mashing.

 ---

 ## ⚔️ Gameplay Loop

-1. Survive the swarm to build momentum and raw speed
+1. Survive the swarm to build momentum and raw speed.
-2. Reach Sector Bosses every 5 waves
+2. Reach Sector Bosses every 5 waves.
 3. Make a mistake?
-Your keys are taken hostage
+Your keys are taken hostage.
-4. Execute specific bigram drills to rescue your hardware
+4. Execute specific bigram drills to rescue your hardware.
-5. Unleash EMPs, clear the sector, and climb the Hall of Fame
+5. Unleash EMPs, clear the sector, and climb the Hall of Fame.

 ---

 ## ⚡ Why It Works

+- Combines **flow-state psychology** with **targeted remediation**.
+The adrenaline of survival gameplay naturally spikes dopamine, which acts as a chemical fixative for new habit formation.
-- Combines **flow-state adrenaline** with **targeted remediation** - Replaces passive practice with **active consequence** - Automatically identifies what holds you back without boring you
+- Replaces passive practice with **active consequence**.
+- Automatically identifies what holds you back without boring you with traditional analytics screens.
-- Continuously adapts the speed to your WPM
+- Continuously adapts the engine speed to your true WPM limit.

 This is not a typing test.
-This is **championship-tier skill training disguised as an arcade game**.
+This is **championship-tier cognitive training disguised as an arcade game**.

 ---